The Exhibition Path by Marcin Wicha

 Manufactures.
 Ingenuity Among Us

 A foray into DIY esthetics of Polish non-professional design: gazebos, gates, garden decorations.
-They are, at the same time, heart-warmingly naive and eerily unsettling.
+They are, at the same time, heart-warmingly charming and eerily unsettling.

 2018

-Writings on design, on learning, and teaching it from experienced Polish scholar and designer.
-The dust jacket is printed with three Pantones and black to make sure that the colors are RGB vivid.
+Book on design, on learning, and teaching by an experienced scholar and designer.
+The dust jacket is printed with three Pantones to make sure that the colors are RGB vivid.

 2019

-What other typeface than Times New Roman could I use on a cover of Marcin Wicha's book titled 'How I Stopped Loving Design"?
+What other font than Times New Roman could I use on the cover of Marcin Wicha's book 'How I Stopped Loving Design'?
+Besides, this is the only cover I ever created in MS Word!

 2017